-• Customer Information Control System (CICS): CICS is a transaction-oriented, multi-application data base/data communications, (DB/DC) interface between any System/370 operating system and user-written application programs in an on-line environment.
-CICS provides standard facilities for message switching, terminal inquiry, data collection, order entry, and interactive processing.
-CICS for DOS (or DOS/VS) requires a minimum main memory of 30K or 44K bytes for the Entry or Standard versions, respectively.
-Under OS/360 (or OS/VS), CICS-2 requires 64K bytes of resident main memory.
+• Customer Information Control System for Virtual Storage: CICS/VS is similar to CICS (see Report 70E-491-02) and is a transaction-oriented, multiapplication, data base/data communications (DB/DC) interface between any System/370 virtual storage system and user-written application programs in an on-line environment.
+CICS/VS provides standard facilities for message switching, terminal inquiry, data collection, order entry, and interactive processing.
+CICS/VS is IBM's major data communications monitor, and incorporates many of the FASTER capabilities, thus superseding that product family.
+CICS/OS/VS will be available for OS/VS1 and OS/VS2 Release 1 by February 1974 and for OS/VS2 Release 2 by July 1974.
+CICS/DOS/VS will be available by March 1974.